vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

 Nice.
-Now the UITextField will notify our CustomTextField class every time the textField is in focus and when editing stopped.
+Now the `UITextField` will notify our `CustomTextField` class every time the text field is in focus and when editing stopped.

 ### Handling state

 But now nothing happens when the state changes.
-We need some method that can respond in relation to changes in the focusState.
+We need some method that can respond in relation to changes in the `focusState`.
 So how can we do that?.
-If we attach a didSet property observer to the focusState it will execute code whenever the property changes, which is exactly what we want, because we want to trigger a method for handling new changes when our state changes.
+If we attach a `didSet` property observer to the `focusState` it will execute code whenever the property changes, which is exactly what we want, because we want to trigger a method for handling new changes when our state changes.

 ```swift
 private var focusState: FocusState = .inActive {